Politics of Svalbard

 After the Second World War and the outbreak of the Cold War, Svalbard became polarized with Norwegian and Soviet communities isolated from each other.
 Norway carried out a more defensive foreign policy on Svalbard compared to on the mainland, and foreign activity was held at a minimum.
 The Soviet Union issued protests against virtually all new Norwegian activity.
 At the time there were twice as many Soviet citizens as Norwegians on the islands.
 More than half the archipelago was conserved in 1973.
 Since the 1990s Longyearbyen has become "normalized", abandoned the company town structure and seen its population doubled.
 On the other hand, the Soviet communities have dwindled, with only a few hundred residents remaining in Barentsburg.

+In Norwegian parliamentary elections, Norwegian citizens living in Svalbard are registered to vote in the county (and municipality) in which they were last considered resident.
+On 9 October 2023, the most recent election to the Longyearbyen Community Council, Svalbard's local government, was held.
+The results of 2023 elections led to the new head of the local council Leif Terje Aunevik from the Liberal Party (Venstre) who replaced Arild Olsen from Labour Party.
+Liberal Party got 7 seats in the council, while the Labour Party and Socialist Left Party got 3 seats each, and the Conservative Party got 2 seats.
+Due to the new electoral law, foreigners who haven't spent more than 3 years in mainland Norway, were not allowed to vote in Svalbard.
+This led to a decrease in votes from 1128 in 2019 to only 808 in 2023 and several dissatisfied residents of Longyearbyen.